Mounting hole acc. to IEC 60947-5-1

-RAFI short-travel keyswitch in square design with an edge length of 8 mm and sealed gold contact system
+RAFI tactile switch in square design with an edge length of 8 mm and sealed gold contact system

-RAFI short-travel keyswitch in square design with an edge length of 12 mm and sealed gold contact system
+RAFI tactile switch in square design with an edge length of 12 mm and sealed gold contact system

-Responsible, Approve, Support, lnform: Tabular setup in which it is indicated which department is responsible, who gives the final approval, who is to provide support and which department is to be informed.
+Responsible, Approve, Support, lnform: Tabular setup that indicates which department is responsible, who gives final approval, who provides support, and which department is to be informed.

 The brand name of the RAFI control component series.
 The RAFIX brand is more than 40 years old.
 The current RAFIX generation includes the following series: RAFIX 16, RAFIX 16 F, RAFIX 22 FS+, RAFIX 22 QR, RAFIX 30 FS, RAFIX FSR

 A complete control component series designed for a mounting hole diameter of 16.2

 A design-oriented control component series with a very flat profile

 A control component series designed for a mounting hole diameter of 22.3 mm.
 Special characteristics of this series are: - Low mounting depth - Easy assembly -Compatibility with tactile switches

 A control component series for rugged applications, based on RAFIX FS technology.